 Thoroughly examine the flooring prior to installation for grade, color, finish and quality.
 Ensure adequate lighting for proper inspection.
-If the flooring is not acceptable, do not install the floor.
-Please contact the seller immediately and arrange for a replacement.
+If flooring is not acceptable, do not install the floor.
+Please contact the seller immediately and arrange for replacement.
 Please note our products contain a standard color and pattern variation and installers should be working from multiple open boxes to ensure boards are blended throughout.
 The manufacturer cannot accept responsibility for installation of flooring with visible defects.
-The installation of this product warrants the acceptance by the installer or owner of the quality of the material, as well as on the jobsite conditions in which the material is being installed.
+Installation of this product warrants the acceptance by the installer or owner for the quality of the material, as well as jobsite conditions in which the material is being installed.